The Gold-Bug

-Plot summary
+Plot

-William Legrand has relocated from New Orleans to Sullivan's Island in South Carolina after losing his family fortune, and has brought his African-American servant Jupiter with him.
-The story's narrator, a friend of Legrand, visits him one evening to see an unusual scarab-like bug he has found.
-The bug's weight and lustrous appearance convince Jupiter that it is made of pure gold.
-Legrand has lent it to an officer stationed at a nearby fort, but he draws a sketch of it for the narrator, with markings on the carapace that resemble a skull.
-As they discuss the bug, Legrand becomes particularly focused on the sketch and carefully locks it in his desk for safekeeping.
-Confused, the narrator takes his leave for the night.
+After losing his family fortune, William Legrand has relocated from New Orleans to a remote cabin on Sullivan's Island, South Carolina, along with his African-American servant Jupiter.
+The story's narrator, Legrand's friend, visits him one evening and Legrand tells him of an unusual scarab-like beetle ('bug') he has collected that day.
+Legrand has lent it to an officer stationed at nearby Fort Moultrie, but he draws a sketch of it and notes that its markings resemble a skull.
+When the narrator queries the accuracy of the drawing, Legrand becomes withdrawn and carefully locks it in his desk for safekeeping.
+Confused, the narrator takes his leave.

-One month later, Jupiter visits the narrator on behalf of his master and asks him to come immediately, fearing that Legrand has been bitten by the bug and gone insane.
-Once they arrive on the island, Legrand insists that the bug will be the key to restoring his lost fortune.
-He leads them on an expedition to a particular tree and has Jupiter climb it until he finds a skull nailed at the end of one branch.
-At Legrand's direction, Jupiter drops the bug through one eye socket and Legrand paces out to a spot where the group begins to dig.
-Finding nothing there, Legrand has Jupiter climb the tree again and drop the bug through the skull's other eye; they choose a different spot to dig, this time finding two skeletons and a chest filled with gold coins and jewelry.
-They estimate the total value at $1.5 million, but even that figure proves to be below the actual worth when they eventually sell the items.
+A month later, Jupiter visits the narrator and asks him to come to the cabin immediately.
+When they arrive, Legrand insists that the bug will be the key to restoring his lost fortune.
+Refusing to explain, he leads them on a night expedition to a prominent tree on the mainland, and has Jupiter climb it until he finds a skull nailed at the end of one branch.
+At Legrand's direction, Jupiter drops the bug through one eye socket, and Legrand lays out a line extending between the tree and the point at which the bug landed.
+Measuring a distance of fifty feet, he marks a spot and they begin to dig.
+After laboring for several hours and finding nothing, Legrand questions Jupiter and discovers that he had mistakenly dropped the bug through the skull's right eye socket rather than the left, resulting in the bug landing a few inches from where it should.
+He corrects the point, measures out a new distance of fifty feet, and the group dig at the new location.
+There, they unearth two skeletons and a chest packed with valuable gold coins and jewelry.

-Legrand explains that on the day he found the bug on the mainland coastline, Jupiter had picked up a scrap piece of parchment to wrap it up.
-Legrand kept the scrap and used it to sketch the bug for the narrator; in so doing, though, he noticed traces of invisible ink, revealed by the heat of the fire burning on the hearth.
-The parchment proved to contain a cryptogram, which Legrand deciphered as a set of directions for finding a treasure buried by the infamous pirate Captain Kidd.
-The final step involved dropping a slug or weight through the left eye of the skull in the tree; their first dig failed because Jupiter mistakenly dropped it through the right eye instead.
-Legrand muses that the skeletons may be the remains of two members of Kidd's crew, who buried the chest and were then killed to silence them.
+Legrand explains that on the day he found the bug, Jupiter had picked up a nearby scrap of parchment to wrap it in.
+Legrand kept the scrap and used it to sketch the bug.
+The narrator had been looking not at his sketch but at a rather similar image of a skull on the other side of the sheet, an image in invisible ink that was not initially visible but which was revealed by the heat of the fire burning on the hearth.
+Later study of the parchment showed it to contain a substitution cipher, which Legrand deciphered as a set of directions for finding treasure buried by the pirate Captain Kidd.
+He explains his working method in some detail.
+Legrand muses that the skeletons found with the treasure may be the remains of two members of Kidd's crew, who had buried the chest and were then killed to silence them.

-The cryptogram

-The story involves cryptography with a detailed description of a method for solving a simple substitution cipher using letter frequencies.
-The encoded message is: